cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 A query request includes the height of the queried chain at which the query must be executed.
 The reason is that the keys being queried can have different values at different heights.
 Thus, a malicious relayer could choose to query a height that has a value that benefits it somehow.
 By letting the querying chain decide the height at which the query is executed, we can prevent relayers from affecting the result data.

+> Note that this mechanism does not prevent cross-chain MEV (maximal extractable value): this still creates an opportunity for altering the state on the queried chain if the height is in the future in order to change the results of the query.

 ### Data Structures

 The Cross-chain Queries module stores query requests when it processes them.